In the Dark: Secrets, Tests, and the Quest for Clarity

 Volkov deployed nothing herself.
 She provided modified pathogens and technical guidance to clients who carried out the releases.
 The separation protected her legally.
 The lack of precise records protected her politically.

 Dar linked Volkov’s contracts to the earlier financial losses.
+Money was converted.
+Violence followed.

 She added one last layer: institutional access.
+There it was.

 Marcus Ashford’s name surfaced repeatedly at the margins.
 Procurement approvals.
 Advisory boards.
 Quiet interventions that stalled inquiries before they matured.